xy-org/xy-lang-doc/tutorial/hellozero.md

 echo $?
 ```

 Et voilà!
-You should see a big, fat, old zero.
+You should see a big, fat zero.
 It ain't exiting but it is a solid
 beginning.